be1/qliquidsfz/README.md

 - libsndfile devel files and libraries (needed by libliquidsfz)

 ## configuration
+in a terminal, type:
+$ cd qliquidsfz
 $ qmake -config release

 ## building
+in a terminal, inside the qliquidsfz directory, type:
 $ make

 ## installing
+in a terminal, inside the qliquidsfz directory, type:
 $ sudo make install

 ## running
+click on the newly created applications menu entry "QLiquidSFZ", or if you prefer, type in a terminal:

 $ qliquidsfz

 enjoy!